 LEED certified sheets.
 Made with long staple cotton fibers.
-Gets softer over time as you use them .
+Get softer over time as you use them.
 Made to resist pilling.
 Seams are straight and sewed firm.
 Maintains quality after many washes.
 Fits on the mattress well.

 These sheets are 100% cotton and do not have the wrinkle-free guarantee of other kinds of sheets.

 Soft sheets give a comfortable feel.
 Deep pockets.
-Comes in 40 different colors.
+Come in 40 different colors.
 Set includes one flat sheet, one fitted sheet, and one pillow case.
 Lighter and softer than a jersey sheet set.
 Mattress grips help the sheets stay in place.
-Does not pill or wrinkle.
+Do not pill or wrinkle.
 Hypoallergenic.

-These are deep pocket sheets, which can make them have too much fabric if you have a thinner mattress.
+These are deep pocket sheets, which means they can have too much fabric if you have a thinner mattress.

 Soft and comfortable material.
 Warm in winter and cool in summer.
 Does not tend to unravel.
 Comfortable.
 A decent choice for foam mattress use.
 Lightweight for jersey sheets.
 Stretches to fit over your mattress.
 Stays on your bed.

 Sometimes jersey knit sheets can lose their shape over time.